ekamperi/ekamperi.github.io/_posts/2020-04-08-exponential-misconceptions.md

 \end{align*}
 $$

 So, the number of daily new cases is given by an exponential form as well.
+You can't have exponentially increasing cumulative number of cases, without having exponential daily new cases.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/cumulative_exp.png" alt="Cumulative exponential growth">